 A project for training and networking for youth workers, responsible for the most disadvantaged young people.
-The project aimed to meet the permanent thematic priority, “inclusion”.
+The

 The seven participating municipalities from six countries are all members in a European network for middle sized cities, called Eurotowns.
 The partners are Eskilstuna (Sweden); Schiedam and Helmond (The Netherlands), Sindelfingen (Germany) Reggio Emilia (Italy), Hasselt (Belgium) and Girona (Spain).